 Policies and Procedures

 Your studies at the NYU School of Professional Studies are governed by academic policies and procedures to which you must adhere.
 Students are expected to familiarize themselves with, and to follow, these policies.
-It is strongly recommended that you review these policies periodically to remain current.
+Refer to the NYU Bulletin for SPS academic policies and procedures for undergraduate and graduate students.
+Policies for continuing education students are below.

 Specific academic policies have been implemented for graduate and undergraduate degree students, as well as for those students enrolled in our Continuing Education Courses.